dresden-elektronik/phoscon-app-beta/README.md

 If you have problems with the connection try this: <br/> phoscon.de/pwabeta/login.html#host/&lt;local-ip-adress&gt;:&lt;port&gt;

-By using deCONZ Add-on in Home Assistant you need to go to Supervisor > Dashboard (or Add-on Store) > deCONZ > Configuration > Network > type 40850 as host at "deCONZ API backend".
-Then use the link including ip & port as shown above.

 #### Phoscon App Stable
 <http://phoscon.de/pwa>

+If you have problems with the connection.
+Use the link including ip & port as shown above.

 #### Phoscon App Documentation
 <https://phoscon.de/app/doc>

 #### deCONZ REST-API Plugin Repository
 <https://github.com/dresden-elektronik/deconz-rest-plugin>

+### By using deCONZ Add-on in Home Assistant
+* go to Supervisor
+* Dashboard (or Add-on Store)
+* deCONZ
+* Configuration
+* Network
+* type 40850 as host at "deCONZ API backend"

+Then use the link including ip & port as shown above.